omeb/color-blind-viewer/docs/DEPLOYMENT.md

 ## Performance Optimization

-### Vercel Edge Functions
+### Netlify Functions

-Your API routes automatically use Vercel Edge Functions for global performance.
+Your API routes run as Netlify Functions for serverless performance.

 ### Caching